elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

   * Ensuring that the metadata standards and the ontologies used are fit for purpose.
   * Ensuring that the strategy for documentation and data exchange is adequate.
   * Planning for long-term storage and data sharing for all partners.
-* Try to keep it simple and find a balance between the amount of necessary details and not making documentation overly difficult and discouraging.
+* Try to keep it simple and find a balance between the amount of necessary details, to avoid making documentation difficult and discouraging.

 ## How to sustain and monitor data management in collaborative projects?